polterguy/phosphorusfive/core/p5.webapp/system42/components/bootstrap/windows/README.md

 ### Customizing your buttons

 In addition to simply using the default "OK" button, you can also supply your own collection of buttons, that will be used instead of the "OK" button.
-This is done by adding any buttons you wish inside of a *[_buttons]* argument.
+This is done by adding any buttons you wish inside a *[_buttons]* argument.
 Consider the following.

 ```
 sys42.windows.confirm